joematthews/extreme-angular/README.md

 }
 ```

 Inline templates and inline styles encourages small component sizes.
-The max lines set for inline templates (30) and styles (15) can be adjusted in the [eslintrc.json file](./.eslintrc.json).
+Customize the max lines for inline-templates and styles in the [eslintrc.json file](./.eslintrc.json).

-SCSS component styles makes it possible to adjust [Angular Material theming](https://v7.material.angular.io/guide/theming) for each component.
+SCSS makes it possible to adjust the [Angular Material theming](https://v7.material.angular.io/guide/theming) for each component.

 ### Internationalization (i18n)